The Neighbors: Income

 The Neighbors: Occupations

-manufacturing and laborer occupations, with 28.9% of the residents employed.
+executive, management, and professional occupations, with 27.4% of the residents employed.

 The Neighbors: Ethnicity / Ancestry